python-trio/trio/docs/source/tutorial.rst

 Task switching illustrated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The big idea behind async/await-based libraries is to run lots of
+The big idea behind async/await-based libraries like trio is to run
-tasks on a single thread by switching between them at the appropriate
+lots of tasks simultaneously on a single thread by switching between
+them at appropriate places – so for example, if we're implementing a
+web server, then one task could be sending an HTTP response at the
+same time as another task is waiting for new connections.
+If all you
-places.
-If all you want to do is use these libraries, then you don't
+want to do is use trio, then you don't need to understand all the
-need to understand all the nitty-gritty detail of how this switching
+nitty-gritty detail of how this switching works – but it's very useful
-works – but it's very useful to at least have a general intuition
+to have at least a general intuition about what trio is doing "under
-about how your code is actually executed.
-To help build that
+the hood" when your code is executing.
+To help build that intuition,
-intuition, let's look more closely at how trio ran our example from
+let's look more closely at how trio ran our example from the last
-the last section.
+section.

 Fortunately, trio provides a :ref:`rich set of tools for inspecting
 and debugging your programs <instrumentation>`.
 Here we want to watch
-:func:`trio.run` at work, which we can do by implementing an
+:func:`trio.run` at work, which we can do by writing a class we'll
+call ``Tracer``, which implements trio's :class:`~trio.abc.Instrument`
-:class:`~trio.abc.Instrument` class to log various events as they
+interface.
+Its job is to log various events as they happen:
-happen:

 .. literalinclude:: tutorial/tasks-with-trace.py
    :pyobject: Tracer